Guide

 Documents presented in different names

-4.1.1 There are many legitimate reasons as to why someone may have documents in different names, for example, through marriage, divorce, religious or professional reasons or they may prefer to be known by their middle name.
+4.1.1 There are many legitimate reasons as to why someone may have documents in different names, for example, through marriage, divorce, religious or professional reasons, gender change, or they may prefer to be known by their middle name.
 Individuals may choose to change their name at any time and be known by this name without going through any legal process.

 4.1.2 Any such information must be matched with supporting documentary evidence that recognises the name change.
 For example, this might include but is not exclusive to: